 This work helps broaden the public’s understanding of the impacts and importance of basic and applied science in areas ranging from telecommunications to drug discovery to deep space.
 Clients have included The Optical Society, UNC Health Care, the Renaissance Computing Institute, Genetics Society of America and others.
 Continue reading

 This work has resulted in hundreds of media placements including articles in The Washington Post, Yahoo!
 News, LA Times, Fox News, ABC News, Huffington Post, IFLScience, TIME, Newsweek, National Geographic and numerous other high-impact media outlets.
-We’ve tracked traditional and social media coverage in North America, Europe, the Middle East, Asia, Africa and Latin America.
+We’ve tracked media coverage on every continent except Antarctica, though we’re pretty sure penguins would like our work if they could read.
 Continue reading

 We have written numerous press releases to help UNC Health Care, UNC School of Medicine, UNC School of Nursing and their partner institutes communicate about basic research findings and the latest advances in medical care.
 This work has helped generate coverage in The Washington Post, USA Today, National Public Radio, BBC News and other high-impact media outlets.